ukparliament/weeknotes.data-search/2018/19/index.md

 ### Joiners and leavers

-This week we welcomed [Matt Reed](https://www.linkedin.com/in/matthew-reed-b3b761105/), occupying the recently vacated data analyst spot in our Liz's team.
+This week we welcomed [Matt Reed](https://www.linkedin.com/in/matthew-reed-b3b761105/), occupying a data analyst spot in our Liz's team.
 Nobody left.
 At least if they did, nobody told me.

 ### Things that caught our eye

-We've been so busy we've barely noticed anything, but Matthieu did read Tom Steinberg's piece about [why anyone might want to bother with user-centered digital government(https://civichall.org/civicist/why-even-bother-with-a-user-centered-digital-govt/).
+We've been so busy we've barely noticed anything, but Matthieu did read [Tom Steinberg](https://twitter.com/steiny)'s piece about [why anyone might want to bother with user-centered digital government](https://civichall.org/civicist/why-even-bother-with-a-user-centered-digital-govt/).
 It's good.
 But we do point out we're not government.
 We're kinda like the opposite of government to be honest.